 The Group sells products in over 100 markets worldwide and, thus, its business is subject to a variety of risks and uncertainties related to such markets, including political or social upheaval.
 Such upheaval could lead governments to make changes, including the imposition of import, investment or currency restrictions, such as tariffs and import quotas and restrictions on the repatriation of earnings and capital, or changes in trade regulation.
 Product boycotts resulting from political activism could reduce demand for the Group's products, while restrictions on the Group's ability to transfer earnings or capital across borders, price controls, limitation on profits, import authorisation requirements and other restrictions on business activities that have been or may be imposed or expanded as a result of political and economic instability, deterioration of economic relations between countries or otherwise, could materially and adversely impact the Group's profitability.
-Changes to international trade policies, treaties and tariffs, or the emergence of a trade war could lead to tension and raised prices as well as a deterioration of the Group's access to markets.
+Changes to international trade policies, treaties and tariffs could lead to tension and raised prices as well as a deterioration of the Group's access to markets.
+The ongoing trade escalations are increasing global economic uncertainty and could affect the Group.
+Given the rapidly changing environment, it is still too early to quantify the exact risks.
+Based on the Group's current analysis, however, it does not anticipate a material impact on the Group's financial performance.
 The economic environment's uncertainty intensified due to the Russian invasion in Ukraine.
 The consequences of these volatilities affected the Group, leading to increased inventory levels, trade receivables, and trade payables, which were further exacerbated by the surge in commodity prices.